 We have high aspirations and ambitions for all our pupils, and we are determined to ensure that all our pupils are given every chance to realise their full potential, including our pupils in receipt of pupil premium funding.
 PP funding represents 7.1% of our overall budget, and we are committed to providing personalised targeted support to ensure that it is spent to maximum effect for identified pupils.

 We also make available a £100 bursary per year to each of our PP children that can be used to buy school uniform and pay for trips and clubs too.
 Children in receipt of free school meals are also entitled to a 50% reduction on the cost of school trips.
-For more information on free school meals please visit the Northamptonshire County Council website here.
+For more information on free school meals please visit the West Northamptonshire Council website.

 Sharon Green, our Assistant Head Teacher, is your first point of contact if you have any queries relating to Pupil Premium.
 Louise Fadal is our Learning Mentor for Pupil Premium and her role is to check the children are happy and to oversee their pastoral needs are being met.
 Louise is the first point of contact if you have any queries relating to trips, clubs or buying uniform.